 Neoclassical Ballet

 In the early 1900s, ballet made its way to the United States with legendary choreographer GEORGE BALANCHINE at the helm.
-A classically-trained dancer with an innovative approach to movement, Balanchine combined the rigid steps of classical ballet with more modern, athletic, explosive movements.
+A classically-trained dancer with an innovative approach to movement, Balanchine extended classical ballet technique highlighting speed and attack.
+His choreography includes more modern, athletic, and explosive movements.
 His signature style broke free of the academic classical rules and paved the way for neoclassical ballet—a unification of the old and the new.